Skip to main content.

 • Use generic medications.
 Talk with your doctor about the medications you are currently taking to find out if there are generic or less expensive brand-name drugs that would work just as well as the ones you’re taking now.

 • Order a 90-day supply through mail-order or retail.
 For long-term maintenance drugs (that you use for 3 months or more), save money by ordering a 90-day supply using our convenient mail-order pharmacy or from your local pharmacy if it participates in our Choice 90 program.
+Tier 1 and Tier 6 drugs are available for up to a 100-day supply.
 To learn more about SummaCare’s Choice 90 program, please call us.

 • Check if you qualify for extra help.
 People with limited incomes may qualify for extra help to pay for their prescription drug costs.
-If you qualify, you can get assistance paying for your Part D monthly premium, annual Part D deductible, coinsurance, copayments and you are not subject to the coverage gap, also known as the Medicare “donut hole.”
+If you qualify, you can get assistance paying for your Part D monthly premium, annual Part D deductible, coinsurance and copayments.
 Learn more by calling your local Social Security office or 1.800.MEDICARE (800.633.4227), 24 hours a day, seven days a week.
 Persons with hearing impairments should call TTY 877.486.2048.

 Are vaccines covered?